I've worked in machine shops and mechanical bays. I've gained a lot of real-world knowledge that I'm eager to share.

 The only thing you need to make sure of is that you change your oil filter as well.
 The Seafoam will re-liquify the old sludge and make your oil very dirty, so make sure you don't drive too far with it in your oil like this.
 Seafoam is safe for synthetic oils as well.

-Using Seafoam in Your Gas Tank
+Using It in Your Gas Tank

 Seafoam can also be used in the intake manifold to clean your valves and your intake.
 This is a tricky place to use Seafoam since you have to identify your vacuum line and disconnect it.
-Not only that, but you have to able to identify a vacuum line that feeds all cylinders.
-The two lines that generally do this are the PCV hose or the vacuum brake booster line.
+Not only that, but you have to be able to identify a vacuum line that feeds all cylinders.
+The two lines that generally do this are the PCV hose and the vacuum brake booster line.
 If you aren't sure how to locate these lines, it's probably best to leave this to your mechanic.
 If your engine doesn't have vacuum lines, a spray version of Seafoam is also available that can be used in a similar fashion.